Why does this 1950s dress cost $49, this one $98 and that one $300? Ever wondered why the big differences?

 The famous Jean Louis gown worn by Marilyn Monroe in 1962

 ✔️ Going rates.
 Experienced vintage fashion sellers usually research before they price an item, working to find the right price for what they consider to be their place in the market, seeing how other sellers have priced.
-Sometimes a movie or show (Titanic, Mad Men and Downton Abbey immediately come to mind) will drive the interest in a style and the going rate will go up accordingly.
+Sometimes a movie or show (Titanic, Mad Men, The Marvelous Mrs. Maisel and Downton Abbey immediately come to mind) will drive the interest in a style and the going rate will go up accordingly.

 ✔️ Work on the item.
 Some vintage items are ready to go as found, but usually they need washing or dry cleaning, often a bit of mending.
 In some cases a large amount of work goes into preparing a vintage garment or accessory for use.
 Some items are definitely worth the time, like one of those rare 1920s beaded silk dresses—if they are damaged but reparable, the repairs are often worthwhile for bringing such a beautiful piece of history back to life.
 Of course excellent work takes knowledge, skill and time.